mdsol/appconnect-android/README.md

 User user = datastore.getUser(username);
 ```

-### Important Considerations
+>**Important Considerations:**
   - Although there can be multiple Datastore instances, they are all communicating with the same persistent store (a local SQlite database).
   - Datastore instances are not thread-safe.
 If you are creating a new thread - perhaps to make a network request asynchronously - then you should create a new Datastore to accompany it.
   - Instances loaded from a Datastore are not thread-safe.
 Instead of passing an instance to a separate thread, pass the instance's ID - for example, Java: `user.getID()`, Swift: `user.objectID` - and use a separate Datastore to load the instance.

 ## Network Requests